keithchristian/webpages/README.md

  1. If it's been awhile since you've used a secondary skillset, e.g. If it's been 15 years since you worked with PL/1, be sure to let the recruiter know that, he or she will understand.
  2. Below the current job or most recent job, explain in 90 - 100 words what skills you learned in the position and how you used them to provide value to the company vs. keeping the coffee pot on.
-This is a good place to provide a few details for your next potential employer.
+This is a good place to provide a few details for your next potential client.
  3. In every one of the reverse-chronological job histories, briefly mention how your primary skillset (and others) were used.
  4. Use this as the descriptive line above each separate entry in your reverse chronological job history: